 Why did you get married?

-Gary says, “My greatest need from my wife wasn’t to be loved, any more than somebody who’s just pushed back from a Thanksgiving table has a great need to be fed.
-Love is a legitimate need.
-But when that the deepest expression of that is being met through Christ’s love for you, you don’t have to place unwarranted burdens on your spouse.”
+Gary says, “My greatest need from my wife isn’t to be loved, any more than somebody who’s just pushed back from a Thanksgiving table has a great need to be fed.
+Love is a legitimate need, but because love’s deepest expression is already met through Christ, I don’t have to place unwarranted burdens on my spouse.”